tylerby10/ImgCropper.py/README.md

 <h3>High Resolution Images</h3>

-- PIL has a maximum image size value that can constrain the function of this script and will warn of a potential decompression bomb when an image exceeds the default max value.
+- Pillow has a maximum image size value that can constrain the function of this script and will warn of a potential decompression bomb when an image exceeds the default max value.
 - This can happen frequently when dealing with high resolution print images.
 - The script changes the value to none so that images of any size can be processed.